ethereum-attestation-service/eas-docs-site/docs/learn/how-attestations-work.md

 ---

 # How Attestations Work
-EAS enables anyone to create, register, verify, and revoke attestations on-chain or off-chain using two simple solidity contracts.
+EAS enables anyone to create, verify, and revoke attestations onchain or off-chain using two simple solidity contracts.

 An attestation is a statement made by an Attestor (individual or entity), who attests to the authenticity of certain information.
 The Attestor creates an attestation using a predefined schema, which defines the data structure of the attestation.
 Once the attestation data has been provided, then the Attestor makes the attestation by signing the attestation with their keys.

 ![Types of Attestations](./img/types-of-attestations.png)

 ## How They Are Made
 Attestations can be made using the SDK, using the contracts, or on the EASScan UI.
-To create an attestation, you will need to have an Ethereum wallet and some Ether to pay for the transaction fees on the Ethereum network if the attestation is on-chain (or the chain of your choice).
+To create an attestation, you will need to have an Ethereum wallet and some Ether to pay for the transaction fees on the Ethereum network if the attestation is onchain (or the chain of your choice).
 You will also need to know the UID of the schema you want to use to create the attestation or create your own schema.

 To create an attestation, an Attestor must first select a schema that defines the structure and rules for the attestation.
 The Attestor must then provide the required information and data for the attestation, using the format and structure defined by the schema following the Ethereum ABI types.
 You can create the attestation on/off-chain depending on your project goals and use case.

+Try making a sample attestation on Optimism. [https://optimism.easscan.org/learn](https://optimism.easscan.org/learn)

 ## Example
 - **Create or use a schema:** First, the user creates a schema for the type of attestation they want to make.
 For example, let's say the user wants to make a statement about something they believe in.
 The schema might include fields for the statement, the user's name, and the date.